zysahidulla/aiwhiteboard/README.md

 This project uses a versioned dependency stack intentionally selected for compatibility with the current MediaPipe and OpenCV API surface.
 For the most consistent experience, it is recommended to run the application in the configured virtual environment and ensure the webcam is available and permitted by the operating system.

----

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is released under the MIT License.
+See [LICENSE](LICENSE) for the full license text.